Optimal learning of quantum channels in diamond distance: Introduction

 \section{Introduction}

-In this work, we consider the task of learning, from experimental data, an accurate classical description of an unknown quantum channel.
-Given black-box access to a channel, the goal is to reconstruct it using as few calls as possible; this is the problem of \emph{quantum process tomography}~\cite{ChuangNielsen1997,PoyatosCiracZoller1997,Helsen_2022,MohseniRezakhaniLidar2008,EXP1,EXP2,EXP3,EXP4,EXP5,EXP6Blume_Kohout_2017,Scott_2008}.
-Quantum process tomography is a workhorse for calibrating and validating noisy quantum devices, and has been implemented on a wide range of platforms, including trapped ions, superconducting qubits, and photonic architectures~\cite{MohseniRezakhaniLidar2008,EXP1,EXP2,EXP3,EXP4,EXP5,EXP6Blume_Kohout_2017}.
-In its most general form, one assumes access to an unknown channel $N$ times, may apply it to arbitrary (possibly entangled) input states, interleave these calls with adaptive quantum operations, and perform joint measurements on all output and auxiliary systems to reconstruct a classical description of the channel.

-To make such learning guarantees precise, one must fix a metric on the space of quantum channels.
-Among the many notions of distance, the \emph{diamond distance} is widely regarded as the standard operational choice~\cite{Kitaev1997,GilchristLangfordNielsen2005,WatrousBook,Watrous2013CBnorm,aharonov1998quantumcircuitsmixedstates}.
-It is defined so that, whenever the diamond distance between two channels is at most $\varepsilon$, the optimal discrimination experiment between them---optimised over arbitrary input states, auxiliary systems, and joint measurements---achieves success probability at most $1/2 + \varepsilon/2$.
-Thus, learning a channel in diamond distance means producing an estimate that is operationally indistinguishable from the true process up to this threshold.
+In this work, we study the task of learning an accurate classical description of an unknown quantum channel from black-box access, using as few channel invocations as possible.
+This is the problem of \emph{quantum process tomography}~\cite{ChuangNielsen1997,PoyatosCiracZoller1997,Helsen_2022,MohseniRezakhaniLidar2008,EXP1,EXP2,EXP3,EXP4,EXP5,EXP6Blume_Kohout_2017,Scott_2008}, also referred to as quantum channel \emph{tomography} or \emph{learning}.
+Process tomography is a central primitive for calibrating, validating and debugging noisy quantum devices, and has been implemented across a range of platforms, including trapped ions, superconducting qubits and photonic architectures~\cite{MohseniRezakhaniLidar2008,EXP1,EXP2,EXP3,EXP4,EXP5,EXP6Blume_Kohout_2017}.
+In its most general form, a tomography protocol is given $N$ uses of an unknown channel, may probe it with arbitrary input states, may interleave these uses with adaptive quantum operations, and may finally perform a joint measurement on all output and auxiliary systems to produce a classical description of the channel.
+To make such learning guarantees precise, one must choose a metric on the space of quantum channels.
+Among the available choices, the \emph{diamond distance} is widely regarded as the standard one due to its operational meaning~\cite{Kitaev1997,GilchristLangfordNielsen2005,WatrousBook,Watrous2013CBnorm,aharonov1998quantumcircuitsmixedstates}: it captures the worst-case distinguishability between two quantum processes, optimized over arbitrary input states, auxiliary systems and measurements.
+Learning in this metric therefore asks for a classical surrogate of an unknown open-system dynamics that can replace the true process in any future experiment, up to a prescribed worst-case error.
+The central question is how many times the process must be used before such a surrogate can be guaranteed.